Avariusnet/AvariusCore/README.md

 ## Requirements

-Software requirements are available in the [wiki](https://www.trinitycore.info/display/tc/Requirements) for Windows, Linux and OS X.
+Software requirements are available in the [Trinity Core wiki](https://www.trinitycore.info/display/tc/Requirements) for Windows, Linux and OS X.

 ## Install

-Detailed installation guides are available in the [wiki](https://www.trinitycore.info/display/tc/Installation+Guide) for Windows, Linux and OS X.
+Detailed installation guides are available in the [Trinity Corenwiki](https://www.trinitycore.info/display/tc/Installation+Guide) for
+Windows, Linux and OS X.